Jalapeno Beef Stew

 From the excellent cookbook A Cowboy in the Kitchen, author Grady Spears claims "This stew sounds spicier than it really is; once the jalapeños are cooked, they mellow out and give this stew a nice pepper flavor, without a lot of burn."

-Add the wine, stock, sage, and oregano, gently stirring on the bottom of the pan to release any solidified pan juices.
+- Add the wine, stock, sage, and oregano, gently stirring on the bottom of the pan to release any solidified pan juices.
 Cook the stew over low heat, with the lid slightly ajar, for 40 minutes.
-Add the reserved shallots and beef, stir to combine, and continue cooking for another 20 minutes.
+Add the reserved shallots, the beef and the salt.
+Stir to combine, and continue cooking for another 20 minutes.

-Test to see if the meat and vegetables are done.
-Season with salt and pepper.
-Makes 4 servings.
+- Test to see if the meat and vegetables are done.
+Season with salt and pepper, if necessary.

 Note: I personally find the jalapeños strong enough so additional pepper is not necessary.